abhoffman3/bag_wiki/docs/CMAQ_build.md

   cd ioapi-3.2
   git checkout -b 20200828
   ```
-3. Modify the Makefile with the path and compiler information you identified in Step 1.
+3. Modify the I/O API top-level Makefile with the path and compiler information you identified in Step 1.
   ```
   cp Makefile.template Makefile
   vi Makefile